jimburton/scrabble/README.md

 them
 [here](https://www.theukrules.co.uk/rules/children/games/scrabble.html).

-The emphasis is intended to be on explaining the process of developing a Haskell project with several parts, aimed at students who have already learned the basics of Haskell syntax and functional problem solving.
-As well as adding new functionality, each chapter refines the initial solution ending up with something that is (hopefully) a clean, functional design that can easily be extended.
+The emphasis is on explaining the process of developing a Haskell project with several parts, aimed at students who have already learned Haskell syntax and functional problem solving.
+Commonly used data structures and libraries like `Data.Text`, maps, arrays and `aeson` are explained, as well as monadic error checking and building a WebSocket client to the game.

+Each chapter refines the initial solution ending up with something that is (hopefully) a clean, functional design that can easily be extended.

 Testing is a continuous topic, so new tests are added in each chapter.